-Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
+- Make Ahead Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.

 - Special Tools (affiliate links): Electric Mixer (Handheld or Stand) | 12-Cup Muffin Pan | Cupcake Liners | Piping Bag (Disposable or Reusable) | Wilton #12 Piping Tip